 Response: The Commissioner set this cutoff date based on the review.
 The majority of Minnesota soybeans will still be in the vegetative growth stage by June 20.
 Research shows that non-DT (dicamba tolerant) soybeans in the vegetative stage are less affected by dicamba than those in the reproductive stage.

 Response: The Commissioner set this cutoff temperature based on the review.
-Research shows that dicamba volatilization injury increases when temperatures are over 85 degrees.
+Research shows that dicamba volatilization increases when temperatures are over 85 degrees.

 Response: Yes, the actual or the predicted air temperature cannot exceed 85°F only on the day of application.

 Response: Forecasts are available at the Local National Weather Service.